skeuomorph-wow/suboptimal/README.md

 ![](https://user-images.githubusercontent.com/64050515/79832084-81236880-835d-11ea-80fc-7e8d6b043873.jpg)

+Skeu will taunt 6-8 seconds before wing buffet hits.
+If Skeu is resisted Bebu will taunt.
+If that's resisted, Skeu will AOE, then Bebu AOE (that'd be wild).

+Once one tank has aggro, pre wing buffet, the other should try and leave.
+Firemaw will most likely shadowflame the OT before wing buffeting, so only hitting one is preferred.

+After wing buffet firemaw should return to MT without issue.
+MT can taunt if needed.

+DPS watch your stacks and heal yourself.

 ## Wyrmguard Packs

 2 tanks on skull, one on others, with two tanks playing goalie for ranged/healers.
 Goalie runs and taunts loose mob back to tank and resets.